 I define my style of therapy as helping my clients find what is authentic and true for them.
 As I always insisted on staying true to myself in my own life, I remain committed to psychotherapy as a process of unfolding what is authentically true for my client – not my agenda, not society’s, family’s or anyone else’s.
 Sometimes those agendas agree with one’s authentic self and sometimes they hinder it.
 I want to help my clients to discover themselves, not who they think they should be or who they were told to be.
 My own experience and training combine to bring a rich and compassionate approach to every client.

-Graduated from John F. Kennedy University in 2003 with a Master's Degree in Clinical and Counseling Psychology through the Transpersonal Psychology program.
-Master's Thesis on Cult Recovery and how to help clients heal from abusive cult experiences or controlling relationships.
-Licensed as Marriage and Family Therapist in 2007 (MFC 44479).
+I graduated from John F. Kennedy University in 2003 with a Master’s Degree in Clinical and Counseling Psychology through the Transpersonal Psychology program.
+I wrote my Master’s Thesis on Cult Recovery and how to help clients heal from abusive cult experiences or controlling relationships.
+I have been Licensed as a Marriage and Family Therapist since 2007 (MFC 44479).